 What is the Employee Stock Purchase Plan (ESPP)?
 The ESPP is a great way to build extra savings and share in Sysco’s success as our stock value increases*.
-Participating in the plan is easy.
-Your contributions are automatically deducted from your paycheck, and you don’t pay any brokerage fees to buy Sysco stock through the ESPP.
+Participating in the plan is easy because your contributions are automatically deducted from your paycheck.

-The ESPP makes it easy for you to become an owner, allowing you to purchase Sysco stock at a 15% discount.
+The ESPP makes it easy for you to become an owner in Sysco by offering you the opportunity to purchase Sysco stock at a 15% discount, receive dividends on shares purchased, and vote your shares at our Annual Stockholder Meetings.

 On the day your stock is purchased, it will be worth more than you paid for it because you get a 15% discount.
 As long as the stock price isn’t lower than or equal to your purchase price when you decide to sell it, you’ll make a profit.